Create an Airwallex account today

 HomeBlogOnline payments

-Finding the right payment provider can make or break your ability to grow globally, control costs, and deliver a seamless customer experience.
-For many businesses, the Adyen vs PayPal comparison is at the centre of that decision, especially when navigating international expansion and operational efficiency.
+Finding the right payment provider is central to your ability to expand globally, control costs while growing revenue, and delivering a seamless customer experience.
+For many businesses, comparing Adyen vs PayPal is part of the deciding when navigating international expansion and operational efficiency.

-In this guide, we break down how each platform performs when it comes to fees, functionality, flexibility, and support.
-We’ll also show you how Airwallex fits into the picture as a powerful alternative for ambitious global businesses.
+In this guide, we break down how Adyen and PayPal performs in Australia when it comes to fees, functionality, flexibility, and support.
+We’ll also show you how Airwallex fits into the picture as a powerful platform for ambitious global businesses.

 PayPal is a US-based payments giant best known for consumer payments and peer-to-peer transfers.
 It offers simple online checkout tools, invoicing, and payment acceptance for merchants of all sizes.